NyxTo/CTF-Writeups/Cyberthon 2020/Network Security/Baba Supplier's Chat [180]/Writeup.md

 The next thing I noticed from running `client.py` was that it receives some English word, sends the numerical `hash()` of the word (as a string), and then received another English word.
 On the netcat, entering any string other than the `hash()` terminated the connection (with a `"Wrong hash!"` response if I entered a number).
 Only sending the `hash()` would keep the connection up, and that led to receiving another English word.
 This piques my curiosity, so I tried again to send the hash, receiving another English word, for a couple more iterations.

+The client sends `"Hello!"` after receiving the second word, terminating the connection prematurely.
 From there, what I had to do was clear.
 Make the client send the `hash()` every time it receives a word, and - hopefully - after enough iterations something would change.
 To my surprise, what changed was that the flag popped out.

 # Solution
 [soln.py](soln.py)